jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * Use a Build Phase power during your Main Phase.
 * Flip your deck over.
 * Institute a shared turn.
 * Win the game (unless there are any effects preventing you from winning the game).
+* Turn off any effects that are preventing you from winning the game.
+* Now win the game.
+* Draw a card.

 # Invisible Boy
 Set: The Herald